-The Jesuit Crypt was built centuries ago in the province of Cordoba.
-It was originally designed to serve the Jesuits, but was later converted to a crypt and a crematorium.
-The Jesuits were a society of Jesus Christ followers within the Catholic Church.
-Some say, that the crypt was used as a training area for Jesuit followers.
+The Jesuit Crypt was built centuries ago in Cordoba City... at least according to a pamphlet the curator gave me.
+It was originally designed to serve the Jesuits, but was later converted into a crypt and crematorium.
+The Jesuits were a religious order within the Catholic Church, devoted to the teachings of Jesus Christ.
+Some say the space may have even been used as a training area for Jesuit followers.
 It was eventually abandoned after the Jesuits were expelled.

-Over time, urbanization of the city caused the crypt to be buried and forgotten.
-It wasn’t until 1989 that it was accidentally unearthed.
-The city immediately began restoring the crypt and turned it into a historical site.
+Over time, the city’s urban expansion caused the crypt to be buried and forgotten.
+It wasn’t until 1989 that it was accidentally rediscovered.
+That's when the city then began restoring it, eventually turning the site into a historical landmark.

 Decomposition